habib-university/CS-224-Fall-19-HW-3/README.md

 The problems are in `main.tex` which is to be compiled using a LaTeX compiler.
 Starter code is provided in the accompanying folder `Artistik`.

+You will need to install and set up SDL 2.0 for the code to run.
+Read the SDL 2.0 tutorials linked in the problem set and consult course staff for hepl with SDL 2.0.

 ## Grading

 The grading rubric for this assignment is given in `rubric.csv`.
 Note that the grading is different in this rubric from those for the previous homework assignments.